- Published on

 From Writing SQL to Designing Models: How Data Engineering Is Changing

 Data engineering is transforming - from writing code to declaring intent.
 Not because new tools make it optional, but because we've learned the hard way that hand-written transformations don't scale.
 Every data engineer has watched pipelines break at 3 AM because some upstream column changed.
-We've all debugged SQL only to realize the real problem was scattered business logic that drifted across twelve different models.
+We've all debugged SQL only to realize the real problem was fragmented business logic that drifted across twelve different models.

 A Different Way to Build Data Systems